jyotikapatil/take-home-project/README.md

 ## Usage

 To use this database, simply clone the repository and run the `main.java` file.
-It line by line runs the commands listed in instructions.txt file can add, delete, and query patients and exams using the commands listed above.
+It line by line runs the commands listed in instructions.txt file.
+You can add, delete, and query patients and exams using the commands listed above.
-The command must follow the format listed now.
+Commands must follow the format listed now.